-At the same time, between 1936 and 1939, Muslim pogromists expelled Yemeni Jews from Kfar-Shiloah (Arabic Silwan), plundering their property as usual. «
+At the same time, between 1936 and 1939, Muslim pogromists expelled Yemeni Jews from Kfar-Shiloah (Arabic Silwan), plundering their property as usual”.

 «Possessing huge arrays, most of which they could not cultivate, these (Arab) owners began selling surplus land at speculative prices» … «hundreds of millions of dollars were paid by Jewish buyers to Arab landowners … (Report of the Royal Commission on Palestine, 1937)».

-“as a result of such transactions Arab tenant-farmers were displaced (on one year’s notice), compensation in cash or other land was paid, as required by the 1922 Protection of Cultivators Ordinance; the Jewish land-buying associations often paid more than the law required (Pollack and Boehm, The Keren Kayemeth Le-Israel).
-Of 688 such tenants between 1920 and 1930, 526 remained in agricultural occupations, some 400 of them finding other land (Palestine Royal Commission Report, 1937, Chapter 9, para.
+“as a result of such transactions Arab tenant-farmers were displaced (on one year’s notice), compensation in cash or other land was paid, as required by the 1922 Protection of Cultivators Ordinance; the Jewish land-buying associations often paid more than the law required (Pollack and Boehm, the Keren Kayemeth Le-Israel).
+Of 688 such tenants between 1920 and 1930, 526 remained in agricultural occupations, some 400 of them finding another land (Palestine Royal Commission Report, 1937, Chapter 9, para.
 61)”.

-Jews who bought land in Palestine did not have the physical ability (e.g. police) to force Arab tenants to leave the land.
+Jews who purchased land in Palestine had no physical ability (e.g. police) to force Arab tenants to leave the land.
 Part of the Arab tenants remained on the lands acquired by the Jews, until 1948, when they left these lands.
-The power to evict the tenants had only the British authorities, cooperated with the Arab landlords.
+The power to evict the tenants had only the British authority, cooperated with the Arab landlords.

-But let’s go back; in 1937, «the Peel Commission recommended that Palestine be divided into two states.
-At the same time, the Jewish state was to receive most of Galilee and a strip along the coastal plain, up to modern Ashdod (a total of 20% of the territory of Palestine or 5 thousand km²).
-The Arabs received the entire modern West Bank, the Negev and Gaza including surroundings.
+4. Under the pressure of the Palestinian uprising, in 1937, «the Peel Commission recommended that Palestine be divided into two states.
+The Jewish state was to receive most of Galilee and a strip along the coastal plain, up to modern Ashdod (a total of 20% of the territory of Palestine or 5 thousand km²).
+The Arabs received the entire modern West Bank, the Negev, and Gaza including surroundings.
 These lands were to become a united Arab state, which also included Jordan».